LambdaHack/LambdaHack/PLAYING.markdown

 of finding hidden doors by heroes and monsters.
 The higher the magical bonus displayed for this and other dungeon items, the more effective it is.
 Only the best item carried in a hero's or monster's inventory counts.
-You can throw the rest away, but beware that others may pick it up and use it against you.
+You can throw the rest away, but beware that your adversaries may pick it up and use it against you.